Editor’s Note: The following article represents the views of the author.

 Yet the questions remain as to whether fans can even watch their games.

-Savor it because it’s one of the few you will actually get to see on your TV this season played by either team.
+When that happens, fans know to savor it because it’s one of the few times they will actually get to see either team on their TV this season.

 Fans are on three years of no Avs, Nuggets games on TV